mcmaddox/mcmaddox.github.io/_posts/2019-12-22-Why-I-Started-one2one2.md

 Hi, I'm McNeal; founder and lead developer at [**one2one2**](https://one2one2.com){:.plainLink}{:target='_new'}.
 When I got married back in 2011, my wife and I wanted to keep things small and intimate.
 Instead of a big, elaborate wedding, we decided to have a destination wedding and host a small ceremony with our families, but throw a great reception party for the rest of our friends to celebrate with us when we came back to the US.
 For the wedding, we used a local coordinator since we couldn't fly back and forth to verify every little detail.
 For the party, we planned everything ourselves, and planned to hire one of my wife's co-workers at the time to DJ the party for us.

-Almosst as soon as we sent out invites, email RSVPs started arriving in our inboxes to update us on who was coming.
+Almost as soon as we sent out invites, email RSVPs started arriving in our inboxes to update us on who was coming.
 Friends from all over were excited to come visit and party with us in Los Angeles.
 All the details had been worked out and everything was set.
 Our reception was going to be just like we imagined: a bunch of our close friends partying together on a boat in the marina at sunset with a DJ we trusted handling the soundtrack for the whole thing.

 Or so we thought&hellip;